 In June 2018, the Company completed the sale of its intangible asset related to the ADAIR technology.
 Pursuant to the asset purchase agreement for ADAIR, the Company received a 30% ownership interest in the common stock of Vallon Pharmaceuticals, Inc. ("Vallon") in consideration for the sale of the ADAIR technology.
 The Company has no requirement to invest further in Vallon.
 Vallon completed an initial public offering and began trading on The Nasdaq Stock Market under the ticker "VLON" in February 2021.
-Immediately after this offering, Arcturus owned 843,750 shares of Vallon, or approximately 12%.
+Additionally, Vallon executed the sale of 3,700,000 shares of common stock through a private placement in May 2022.
+Arcturus owns 843,750 shares of Vallon, or approximately 8%.
 Based on the Company's ownership and the Vallon board of directors seat held by an executive of Arcturus, the Company has the ability to exercise significant influence over the operating and financial policies of Vallon; therefore, the Company accounts for this investment as an equity-method investment.
-The Company accounts for its share of the earnings or losses of the investee with a reporting lag of three months, as the financial statements of the investee are not completed on a basis that is sufficient for the Company recording a gain in its equity-method investment.
-Using a three month lag, the gain has been offset by losses incurred by Vallon through December 31, 2021.
+The Company accounts for its share of the earnings or losses of the investee with a reporting lag of three months, as the financial statements of the investee are not completed on a basis that is sufficient for the Company to apply the equity method on a current basis.
+The private placement was at a share price of \$1.06, greater than the initial investment which resulted in the Company recording a gain in its equity-method investment.
+Using a three month lag, the gain has been fully offset by losses incurred by Vallon through March 31, 2022.